 if you don’t follow government state directions to be vaccinated by a certain date, you risk losing your job

 It is also unclear whether a direction I make for my staff to be vaccinated could be “lawful and reasonable”.
-The WHS Act 2011 and Regulations forms a comprehensive and exhaustive statutory framework for workplace law in NSW.
-The degree of specificity in the WHS Act in particular, which has 276 sections and 5 schedules, indicates that they are clearly intended to cover the field.
+The WHS Act 2011 and Regulations form a comprehensive and exhaustive statutory framework for workplace law in NSW.
+The degree of specificity in the WHS Act in particular, which has 276 sections and 5 schedules, indicates a clear intention to cover the field.
 Those legislative instruments clearly delegate to employers several means of mitigating workplace risk.
 None of those means contain a requirement for employees to undergo any kind of medical intervention.
 The issue of whether an employer can direct an employee to attend a medical examination has been explored quite extensively and can provide guidance here despite the requirement to undergo a medical intervention being a much more onerous one.
 In particular, in Grant v BHP Coal Pty Ltd, Dowsett, Barker and Rangiah JJ referred to the ‘principle of legality’, exploring its limits with reference to other authorities.

 They said (with emphasis added: